Low-Rank Multi-Objective Linear Programming: Nonessential Objectives

-When using the transformation of the MOLP into a VLP according to \cref{thm:equivalence_molp_vlp} in practice, one can calculate a minimal H-representation $C' = \inlineset{z \in \R^k}{L' z \geq 0}$ of the ordering cone~$C$ where $L'$ is a submatrix of~$L$ up to scaling of rows.
+In the transformation of the MOLP into a VLP according to \cref{thm:equivalence_molp_vlp}, the ordering cone~$C$ is given in an H-representation~$\inlineset{z \in \R^k}{L z \geq 0}$, see for example~\textcite{Ciripoi_etal_2019} for different representations of polyhedra.
+In practice, if the ordering cone~$C$ has nonempty interior, one can calculate a minimal H-representation of the ordering cone, that is, an H-representation~$C' = \inlineset{z \in \R^k}{L' z \geq 0}$ with a minimal number of inequalities, where $L'$ is a submatrix of~$L$ up to scaling of rows.
 Similar to the proof of \cref{thm:nonessential_objective_conic_combination}, a re-transformation of the VLP yields an equivalent MOLP with objective matrix~$P' = L' R$.
-In fact, the determination of a minimal H-representation is the same as the removal of nonessential objectives due to \cref{cor:nonessential_objectives_minimal_spanning_system} and the above paragraph.
+In fact, if the ordering cone has nonempty interior, the determination of a minimal H-representation is the same as the removal of nonessential objectives due to \cref{cor:nonessential_objectives_minimal_spanning_system}.

 To show this, we denote the transposed rows of $L$ by $\Lcal = \{\ell^1, \ldots, \ell^q\}$.
-Without loss of generality, we assume that the rows of $L$ and $L'$ are both ordered and scaled such that the transposed rows of $L'$ form the set $\Lcal' = \{\ell^1, \ldots, \ell^{q'}\}$.
+Without loss of generality, we assume that the rows of $L$ and $L'$ are both ordered and scaled such that the transposed rows of $L'$ form the set $\Lcal' = \{\ell^1, \ldots, \ell^{\cramped{q'}}\}$.
 Furthermore, we set $\Lcal^* = \Lcal \setminus \Lcal'$.
 Due to the injectivity of $R^\transposed$, the elements of $\Lcal$ and $\Lcal^*$ uniquely correspond to the elements of $\Pcal = R^\transposed[\Lcal]$ and $\Pcal^* = R^\transposed[\Lcal^*]$, respectively.
 By construction, the polar cones of $C$ and $C'$ are equal, i.e., $\cone(\Lcal) = \cone(\Lcal \setminus \Lcal^*)$.
 Thus, $\Lcal^*$ is a subset of $\cone(\Lcal \setminus \Lcal^*)$.
 Applying $R^\transposed$ to this inclusion, one obtains $\Pcal^* \subseteq \cone(\Pcal \setminus \Pcal^*)$, which means that $\Pcal^*$ is nonessential.
 Conversely, if $\Pcal^* = \Pcal \setminus \extdir(\cone(\Pcal))$, the injectivity of $R^\transposed$ yields $\Lcal^* = \Lcal \setminus \extdir(\cone(\Lcal))$.
 As $\extdir(\cone(\Lcal))$ is a minimal spanning system of~$\cone(\Lcal)$ if $\cone(\Pcal)$ is pointed, the polar cone of~$\cone(\extdir(\cone(\Lcal)))$ must be given by a minimal H-representation of $C$.
 If $\cone(\Pcal)$ is not pointed, a similar statement follows using the decomposition of~$\cone(\Pcal)$ mentioned above.